theambientdronesofvirabelo/Virabelo/index.md

 ## The Journal of Virabelo

 ~

 **may/08/2025**
 Welcome to my journal.
-This markdown file is pretty much the 'meat & potatos' of the website.
+This markdown file is pretty much the 'meat & potatoes' of the website.

 I'm very excited to be back in my Virabelo project.
 It's been over a decade since I've anything with it.